 During my work with adults and youth in the criminal justice system, I noticed that there is an overlap between making unhelpful choices, and mental health.
-As a result, my current work as a therapist is informed by therapeutic modalities such as Cognitive Behaviour Therapy, Brief Solution Focused Therapy, and Dialectical Behaviour Therapy.
+As a result, my current work as a therapist is informed by therapeutic modalities such as Cognitive Behaviour Therapy, Brief Solution Focused Therapy, Narrative approaches, Dialectical Behaviour Therapy and EMDR.

 You will also notice that I approach each session with empathy, compassion, and collaboration.
 My practice focuses on the experience and impact of trauma; emotional experience and emotion regulation; self-identity and self-worth; attachment and family dynamics; relationships and conflict; abuse; grief and loss, and shame.
 I enjoy partnering with my clients on their journey toward greater well-being.

 Mon - Fri: 9am - 7pm

 If you have an emergency or are in crisis...

 If you are having thoughts of suicide or self harm, or having strong urges to harm someone else, please contact 911, a crisis line, or go to the nearest hospital.

 You may also contact the Toronto Distress Centre at 416-408-HELP (4357), or text 45645.

 "There is no greater agony than bearing an untold story inside you."